flutter/website/tutorials/animation/index.md

 * Every time the Animation generates a new number, the `addListener()` function calls `setState()`.
 * How to define an AnimatedController with the required `vsync` parameter.
-* Explains the "`..`" syntax in "`..addListener`", also known as Dart's _cascade notation_.
+* Understanding the "`..`" syntax in "`..addListener`", also known as Dart's _cascade notation_.
+* To make a class private, start its name with an underscore (`_`).

 </div>

 So far you've learned how to generate a sequence of numbers over time.
 Nothing has been rendered to the screen.
 To render with an Animation&lt;&gt; object, store the Animation object as a member of your Widget, then use its value to decide how to draw.

 Consider the following application that draws the Flutter logo without